 The child is demonstratable the product of a male and female and so this naturally becomes the preferred family structure for a child to remain in.

-Policy on sexuality includes policy on sex education.
+Apriorian Policy on sexuality includes policy on sex education.

 This is too diverse and emotionally loaded issue to be dealt with in anything but a summary fashion however a few points need to be made.

 Male sexuality is not just being questioned; it is under a concerted and often violent attack.
 The concept of maleness is being displaced by gender neutrality.
 There was never any question of identity fluidity for females.
 It was always more acceptable for a female to pose as a male or to even form a lesbian relationship than it ever was for males to cross over into what was seen as female territory.
-From Ritalin, to Bullyism, to manspaning, manspaining, discipline, and the injustice of female pregnancy the role and importance of men and even the validity of maleness is questioned and even disputed.
+From Ritalin, to Bullyism, to mansplaining, discipline, and the injustice of female pregnancy, the role and importance of men and even the validity of maleness is questioned and even disputed.

 The media is almost universally averse to maleness.
 Males are ridiculed, and woman portrayed as the ones in control.
 Men, it is fair to say, are losing the right to be men.